 FIRST SENTENCE (Chapter 1): It was late, and I was dreaming of fire when she came banging on my door.

 MEMORABLE MOMENT (Page 14): He'd sit at the unwashed table, slicing tomatoes and cucumbers, cutting them even thinner than his conscience.

-MY THOUGHTS: A debut novel from local author Dan Brown, though marketed as a thriller to me Dry Season is much more a story of relationships, of hope and redemption, the characters every bit as important as the plot.
+MY THOUGHTS: A debut novel from local author Dan Smith, though marketed as a thriller to me Dry Season is much more a story of relationships, of hope and redemption, the characters every bit as important as the plot.